List of Contents

-The global cleaning robot market size is worth around USD 6.16 billion in 2024 and is anticipated to reach around USD 48.45 billion by 2034, growing at a CAGR of 22.91% over the forecast period 2024 to 2034.
+The global cleaning robot market size was evaluated at USD 6.16 billion in 2024 and is anticipated to reach around USD 48.45 billion by 2034, growing at a CAGR of 22.91% over the forecast period 2025 to 2034.
 A growing working population, rising disposable incomes and increasing awareness around cleanliness and hygiene (especially after the COVID-19 pandemic) is driving growth in the cleaning robot market.

 Cleaning Robot Market Key Takeaways